What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 When They Often Do Not Make Sense

-Pros and Cons of Medicaid Asset Protection Trust
+Pros and Cons of Medicaid Asset Protection Trusts

 Pros of a Medicaid Asset Protection Trust